EMH333/EMH_Website/content/pages/infrastructure.md

 Below is a list of the infrastructure (both digital and physical) I use on a regular basis.

-As a result of my current infrastructure setup, a critical failure on part of Cloudflare, Backblaze, Azure or Google would cripple my online presence.
+As a result of my current infrastructure setup, a critical failure on part of Cloudflare, Azure or Google would cripple my online presence.
 This is something I am actively working to defend against by slowly moving to infrastructure that I have direct control over.
 Cloud services are incredibly convenient which has slowed that transition.

-**List Last Updated: 11-September-2023**
+**List Last Updated: 31-Aug-2024**

 ## Hardware:

+- DIY Ryzen 9 7900X, 32GB RAM, Radeon RX 7600, Alienware curved monitor, running Pop!_OS 22.04 LTS
-- Dell XPS 7590 (Intel i7-9750H, 16GB RAM, 4k OLED display) running Pop!_OS 21.10
+- Dell XPS 7590 (Intel i7-9750H, 16GB RAM, 4k OLED display) running Pop!_OS 22.04 LTS
 - Samsung Galaxy S23 Ultra running Android 13
 - Logitech M570 Mouse
 - Yamaha P125 Piano Keyboard